 If you have any special nutritional needs, please contact the administration or the Nutrition Office and they will help you with these needs.
-Contact Carol Tompkins at 353-6909 or email carol.tompkins@k12.sd.us
+Contact Amanda Reilly at 353-6909 or email amanda.reilly@k12.sd.us

 Free & Reduced Meal Applications will be sent home with all students on the first day of school each year.
 A new application must be filled out each year.
-Applications may also be filled out at anytime during the year.
+Applications may also be filled out at any time during the year.

 We use a computerized Point of Sale system to record all our meal transactions.
 Parents should deposit money and maintain a positive account balance.
 Deposits can be made with school nutrition cashiers or online at myschoolbucks.com Remaining account balances carry over for the next year.
-Students at the middle school will use a 4-digit pin number to purchase a meal or a-la-carte snack.
+Students must have their ID card with barcode to scan for meal and a la carte purchases.
 We do not charge extra meals or a-la-carte.
 Students may not remove cash from their account.